VOX Valvetronix VTX Series Guitar Amp Review

 Valvetronix VTX Features

-The Valvetronix lineup is a direct competitor with amps like the Peavey Vypyr, Fender Mustang and Line 6 Spider.
-Each brand brings something unique to the table, and Vox has a few tricks up their sleeve that separate their amps from the others in the field.
+The Valvetronix lineup is a direct competitor with amps like the Peavey Vypyr, Fender Mustang, and Line 6 Spider.
+Each brand brings something unique to the table, and Vox has a few tricks up its sleeve that separates their amps from the others in the field.

 One major feature is the multi-stage tube pre-amp circuit.
 Here Vox combines a 12AX7 vacuum tube with the solid-state preamp.
 This isn't a new idea, and going back a decade or more there were several guitar manufacturers combining tubes and transistor technology in "hybrid" amps.

 However, Vox seems to have picked up on something the others have missed, and their amps manage to bring out some of that tube warmth and crunch without the worries and maintenance of a full-on tube amp.

 The second part of the equation that makes the Valvetronix series so powerful has to do with the digital effects.
 Vox gives us 13 classic effects and 11 amp models to choose from, This includes some classic Vox amplifiers.
 Very cool!
 In addition, there are 33 song presets for a whopping array of available sounds!